CodClever/.py-to-.exe-file-documentation/README.md

-# Zodiac
+# .py-to-.exe-file-documentation

-About Zodiac: (A project by Arinjay Kumar)

-Welcome to Zodiac AI, where innovation meets intelligence in the digital realm!
-At Zodiac AI, we believe in the transformative power of artificial intelligence, ushering in a new era of possibilities.

 						* CONVERT A .py FILE INTO AN .exe FILE *
 						* CREATE A SETUP FILE FOR YOUR .exe FILE *

-* What this .txt file contains :-
+* What this readme file contains :-

 1.)
 Shows in detain that  -  How to convert a .py file into an .exe file.